Portsmouth Guildhall: History

 The external design involved a main frontage with 17 bays separated by Corinthian order columns and a large portico with a pediment above.
 The pediment was designed by the sculptor, Henry Thomas Margetson, and was intended to depict "Britannia receiving the trades of the world".
 Above the crown of the pediment a statue of Neptune sitting a chariot pulled by three seahorses was installed.
 At roof level a three-tier bell tower with clocks on each face was erected.
 Internally, the principal rooms were the main concert hall, the council chamber and a room now known as the "star chamber": the latter room now displays a huge mural known as "Heaven's Light Our Guide" which depicts local scenes.
 The design is a slightly more elaborate version of his 1873-completed commission for Bolton Town Hall.

 After Portsmouth was raised to the status of a city on 21 April 1926, the building which had previously been referred to as the "Town Hall" was renamed the "Guildhall".

 On 10 January 1941, during the Second World War, it was hit by enemy incendiary bombs.
 The resultant fire gutted the building, completely destroying the interior and roof.
 Just the outer walls and tower remained standing, and those were fire-damaged.

 The guildhall was entirely rebuilt at a cost of £1.5 million, over a four-year period, starting in 1955, to the designs of the architect, Ernest Berry Webber.
 The interior was altered from the original and the external style is missing much of its original detail, especially the dome above the clock and the finials atop the balustrades around the roof.
 It was reopened by Queen Elizabeth II, accompanied by the Duke of Edinburgh, on 8 June 1959.
+Meanwhile, the courts, which had met in the building before the war, moved to the new Law Courts on the east side of a small courtyard off Winston Churchill Avenue in July 1960.

 The council chamber in the guildhall was the home of the county borough of Portsmouth for much of the 20th century and continued to be the local seat of government after the enlarged Portsmouth City Council was formed in 1974.
-The civic buildings, built to the east of the guildhall to accommodate the increasing needs of council officers and their departments, were completed in 1976.
+The Civic Offices, built to the east of the guildhall to accommodate the increasing needs of council officers and their departments, were completed in 1976.